danieljprice/splash/docs/advanced.rst

 since they are no longer meaningful with 3D perspective set.
-The number of pixels can be increased by returning to the splash main menu (pressing ‘s’ in interactive mode before doing so to save what we have done so far), then typing ‘r1’ for render menu, option 1:
+The number of pixels can be increased by returning to the splash main menu (pressing ‘s’ in interactive mode before doing so to save what we have done so far), then typing ‘r1’ for :ref:`sec:menu-r`, option 1:

 ::